Getting Started

 Which operating systems and browsers can I use?

 All common browsers (Chrome, Firefox, Safari, Edge etc.) can be used on MacOS, Windows or Linux.
-Note however that annotating texts with touch devices is not yet supported.
+Note, however, that annotating texts with touch devices is not yet supported.

 Is CATMA really free?